 Daily subscription - Saturdays and Public holidays: 20 ILS

-Weekly subscription: 60 ILS
+Weekly subscription: 60 ILSRelated to:

 In recent years Tel-Aviv has become much more bicycle-friendly.
 Bicycle lanes have been constructed in many parts of the city: In the "Boulevard Axis" of Rothschild Blvd, Ben-Zion Blvd, Chen Blvd and Ben Gurion Blvd; all along the seashore promenade, connecting Jaffa in the south with all the beaches and major seaside hotels, to the old harbor in the north, and beyond.
 The extensive Yarkon Park ("Ganei Yehoshua") is ideal for bicycle riders.